wesselb/varz/README.md

 Sequential specification can be used if, upon execution of `objective`, variables are always obtained in the *same order*.
-This means that variables can be identified to their position in this order and hence be named accordingly.
+This means that variables can be identified with their position in this order and hence be named accordingly.
 To use sequential specification, decorate the function with `sequential`.

 Example: